 Nausea and Dehydration

 If nausea leads to vomiting, dehydration can occur if you don’t get liquids back into your system.
 This is especially important for children.
-Drinking sports drinks, or an oral electrolyte solution like Pedialyte, will ensure essential minerals, nutrients, and fluids are recovered quickly.
+Drinking sports drinks, or an oral electrolyte solution like Pedialyte, will ensure essential minerals, nutrients, and fluids are up to par.

 Getting Rid of Nausea at Home